Welcome to Ifrane

-The French built Ifrane in the 1930s, deliberately trying to recreate an alpine-style resort.
-It has neat red-roofed houses, blooming flower beds and lake-studded parks, all kept impeccably tidy.
-Many major employers (including the government) maintain apartment complexes here for their vacationing workers, and it’s a popular summer day trip for picnickers.
-In the winter, the affluent flock here to ski, and the hoi polloi come for the pure fun of throwing snowballs at each other.
-Outside the holiday season, Ifrane’s population is boosted by the rich, trendy students of the town’s prestigious Al-Akhawayn University.
+The French built Ifrane in the 1930s, deliberately trying to re-create an alpine-style resort.
+It has neat red-roofed houses, blooming flower beds and lake-studded parks.
+It is a popular summer day trip for picnickers; in the winter, the affluent flock here to ski, and the hoi polloi come for the pure fun of throwing snowballs.

 The main road from Meknès is called Blvd Mohammed V and it runs through Ifrane from west to east.
-This is where you will find the bus station, west of the centre, and the tourist office, at the intersection with Ave des Tilluels.
-Most of the cafes and hotels are clustered in the centre along two parallel roads a 10-minute walk to the south: Rue de la Cascade and Ave de la Poste, close to the stone lion statue.
+Most of the cafes and hotels are clustered in the centre along Rue de la Cascade and Ave de la Poste, close to the stone lion statue.